OpenQASM 3 and Qiskit Interoperability

 | Qiskit | Full (via qiskit.qasm2) | Full (via qiskit.qasm3) |

-When sharing circuits across platforms, QASM 2 remains the safest lowest-common-denominator format.
+When sharing circuits across most SDKs, QASM 2 remains the safest lowest-common-denominator format, with Amazon Braket as the notable exception since it consumes QASM 3 natively.
 Use QASM 3 when your target platform explicitly supports it and you need QASM 3 features like parameterized inputs or classical control flow.

 Common Mistakes